-The Host Committee will have first aid attendants and first aid kits available at every ice surface with access to a qualified physician within minutes of each venue for the duration of the Event.
+The Host Committee will have first aid attendants and first aid kits available at every related venue with access to a qualified physician within minutes of each venue.
 Ambulance services would be coordinated so that appropriate coverage would be in place for all of the related events.
 The main medical center would be located at the Main Playing Venue where all medical personnel would be coordinated and dispatched.
 On site medical centers would be clearly identified and visible to all participants, volunteers and spectators.
 Other services such as general physiotherapy advice would be available as coordinated through the medical headquarters.